Telefonica/prometheus-kafka-adapter/README.md

 Prometheus-kafka-adapter listens for metrics coming from Prometheus and sends them to Kafka.
 This behaviour can be configured with the following environment variables:

-- `PROM_API_ENDPOINT`: defines prometheus metric metadata endpoint , not set by default and hence metadata wont be included.
+- `PROM_METADATA_ENDPOINT`: defines prometheus metric metadata endpoint , not set by default and hence metadata wont be included.
+- `INLCUDED_METADATA`: specifies which attributes to be exported.
+The attributes should be comma separated.
+Permitted values are _type_, _help_ and _unit_.
+Only _type_ is included by default
 - `KAFKA_BROKER_LIST`: defines kafka endpoint and port, defaults to `kafka:9092`.
 - `KAFKA_TOPIC`: defines kafka topic to be used, defaults to `metrics`.
 Could use go template, labels are passed (as a map) to the template: e.g: `metrics.{{ index . "__name__" }}` to use per-metric topic.
 Two template functions are available: replace (`{{ index . "__name__" | replace "message" "msg" }}`) and substring (`{{ index . "__name__" | substring 0 5 }}`)
 - `KAFKA_COMPRESSION`: defines the compression type to be used, defaults to `none`.